spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 kubectl get pods -n spot-system | grep ocean-controller
 ```

-## Step 4: Controller Running but not Responding?
+## Step 4: Is the Ocean Controller Running but not Responding?

 If the controller pod is running, but is not responding, do the following: